Dodge Rampage: Rampage

 In 1984, the Rampage received a facelifted front fascia shared with the Charger, with quad 165 mm x 100 mm sealed beam headlights opposed to the dual 200 mm x 142 mm sealed beam headlights found on previous models.
 The grille was also changed, switching from a 6-slot design to a vertically split design.
 The lower bumper featured revised indicators, a horizontally split lower air intake, and an impact strip that wrapped around the front end.

 The Plymouth Scamp was only marketed for 1983.
 The Rampage lasted three years before being dropped from production after the 1984 model year.
 There was a "Shelby Rampage" built by Chrysler/Shelby engineers in their free time for Carroll Shelby, but there is no official record of the existence of such a vehicle.
-However, a special California market "Direct Connection" Rampage was built in 1984 and only sold at certain California-area Dodge dealerships, which featured the front fascia from the Shelby Charger, 15-inch alloy wheels, and a ground effects package.
+However, a special California market "Direct Connection" Rampage was built in 1984 and only sold at certain California-area Dodge dealerships.
+It featured the front fascia from the Shelby Charger, 15-inch alloy wheels, and a ground effects package.
+218 were built according to allpar.com, 1/3 in Black, 1/3 Garnet Red, 1/3 Santa Fe Blue.

-Only 250 "Direct Connection" Rampages were produced.